jonhjelm/docs-and-training/infrastructure_overview/workflows_and_services.md

   the CloudFlow infrastructure stack.

 * **workflow editor GUI**: Graphical interface to the workflow editor service.
-  Ususally available through a website such as the CAxMan portal.
+  Ususally available through a website such as the CloudFlow portal.